-Grab the Green was a campaign led by a small group of students to encourage their fellow students to use reusable to-go containers, instead of plastic, disposable ones.
+Grab the Green was a campaign led by a group of students to encourage their fellow students to use reusable to-go containers, instead of plastic, disposable ones.
 During “Grab the Green” week there were no disposable to-go containers available, instead reusable to-go containers were provided and given to students to use.

 Each Fall ENACTUS organizes and facilitates a furniture fair where unwanted residence hall items from the previous year are collected and resold to incoming students.
 The furniture fair eliminates disposal and maintenance costs as well as provides freshman with affordable alternatives.
 All the proceeds from the fair and remaining furniture after the event go to My Brother’s Keeper, a neighboring food pantry that redistributes and delivers the donated furnishings.